Murphey Middle School

 Mr. Anthony Sowell, Community Member

 Combining Voices is a special literary competition and tour opportunity designed for students in grades 4–12.
 The program encourages participants to respond visually and verbally to selected paintings from the Morris Museum's permanent collection.
 Each student must complete an entry form.
 Student authors will submit either a short story or poem inspired by a piece from the museum's permanent collection.
-Entries will be accepted August 14, 2018–March 20, 2019.
-For more facts on this competition click the link below. http://www.themorris.org/education/combining-factsheet.html
+Entries will be accepted August 2020 through March 2020.
+For more facts on this competition click the link below. https://www.themorris.org/?s=combining+voices+

 Georgia Student Media Festival